smithy-lang/smithy/docs/source/1.0/spec/core/http-traits.rst

 Value type
     ``string`` value that defines the prefix to prepend to each header field name stored in the targeted map member.
-For example, given a prefix value of of "X-Amz-Meta-" and a map key entry of "Baz", the resulting header field name serialized in the message is "X-Amz-Meta-Baz".
+For example, given a prefix value of "X-Amz-Meta-" and a map key entry of "Baz", the resulting header field name serialized in the message is "X-Amz-Meta-Baz".
 Conflicts with
    :ref:`httpLabel-trait`, :ref:`httpQuery-trait`, :ref:`httpQueryParams-trait`,
    :ref:`httpHeader-trait`, :ref:`httpPayload-trait`,